Lambosaurus/hives-and-torches/systems/actions.md

 You may downgrade a primary action to a secondary action, and a secondary action to a reaction.

+## Unsafe actions
+Some actions are unsafe, and leave you vulnerable to an attack from an elegible foe.
+These actions may provoke an [Attack of opportunity](#Attack-of-opportunity).

 # Primary action
 The primary action represents the action that is the characters focus for this turn.
 This action usually takes:
  * The characters full attention